p00582564/Group-Proj-1/README.md

 - Uploaded GroupProj-sugfeats.java which is a copy of the original GroupProj.java file with Carmen's suggested features and changes prior to cory's major revisions. - carmen
-- I updated my notification settings to receive notices for all repos actions for which I have access.
-I
+- I updated my notification settings to receive notices for all repos actions for which I have access.  -carmen